 History of Nara

-Nara was capital of Japan from A.D.
-710 to 784.
-Modeled after the Chinese capital Xian, it was the source of Japan's earliest art and literature and the locale for many early Japanese historical events and myths.
+Nara era clothes Modeled after the Chinese capital of Chang'an (Xian,) Nara was the source of Japan's earliest art and literature and the locale for many early Japanese historical events and myths.
 Buddhism first flourished here and became such as strong political force, the emperors felt threatened and moved the capital to Kyoto.
 Of the eight empresses that have ruled Japan, six reigned during the Nara period.

 The Imperial family resided in Heijo and gradually extended their authority over the country.
 Early governments at Nara, and later Kyoto, were modeled after the Chinese imperial government, with a civil service system, and a court and nobles underneath the emperor.
 Initially Buddhism was promoted, especially by Emperor Shomu, who ordered the construction of Todaiji Temple and Daibutsi (Great Buddha) in Nara, and issued a decree for the construction of state Buddhist temples in each province.